WesleyBryie/ChumBucket/wiki/piracy_rules.md

-### 1. Submissions must be related to the discussion of digital piracy.
+### 1. Submissions must be related to the discussion of digital piracy
- * 1a.
-Posts on /r/Piracy must be in English.
-If English isn't your first language, a proper translation is necessary.
- * 1b.
-Profanity is fine on /r/Piracy.
-If your post or comment is riddled in excessive profanity, the moderators may deem your submission as low quality and subject to removal.

 &nbsp;

-### 2. Spam, trading, selling, and blatant self-promotion posts are forbidden.
+### 2. No spam, trading, selling, or blatant self-promotion posts
  * 2a.
 No begging for invites to private sites, requesting for others to download content for you, requesting activation keys, etc.
  * 2b.
-No Requesting sites that deal in distributing "cracked" (read: stolen) accounts.
+No dealing "cracked" (read: stolen) accounts or request for sites that do so
  * 2c.
 Any monetary services are not allowed.

 &nbsp;